Theodore and Jane Norman Fund for Faculty Research and Creative Projects in Arts and Sciences

 Any equipment purchased with these funds is the property of the university.
 Budget requests should follow the guidelines below.
-Funds should be used before the end of the fiscal year.
+Funds should be used before the end of the following fiscal year.

 Faculty in tenured, tenure-track or renewable positions of at least half-time status in arts and sciences are eligible.
 Temporary appointments, visiting faculty and union-eligible faculty are not eligible.
 (Union-eligible faculty are referred to the “Professional Development Fund” section of the Collective Bargaining Agreement.)
 Preference will be given to faculty in the creative arts, humanities and social sciences who do not have access to external research support.
 In years when funding is limited, preference will be given to junior faculty and faculty who have not received Norman awards.
 Please contact the Office of the Dean of Arts and Sciences if you are unclear about eligibility.

 Selection Criteria and Considerations

 The Office of the Dean of Arts and Sciences will review applications and determine both the number of grants and the size of the awards.
 Applications will be judged on the basis of the following criteria and considerations: